 NDAs - Nondisclosure AgreementsIf you disclose your idea without taking steps to protect it, you're giving it away.

 An NDA sets out WHO you're disclosing your idea to, WHAT the subject of the nondisclosure is, and HOW you'll enforce it, i.e., what the remedies are for disclosure.
 Figure out these three things BEFORE you disclose your idea, and get an NDA drawn up.

 WHO should be easy.
 A prospective business partner?
 An investor?
 Know who you're dealing with, and get their full contact information on the NDA.

-Then make sure your NDA includes enforcement mechanisms: damages, injunctive relief, an attorney's fees clause to the prevailing party if there's a breach, etc.
+Then make sure your NDA includes enforcement mechanisms: damages, injunctive relief, an attorney's fees clause to the prevailing party if there's a breach and a dispute resolution process, etc.

 Besides the NDA functioning to define and protect your disclosures, it also stresses its value, as well as your specific intent to protect it.
 By the same token, every protective thing you do -- affixing a WGAW registration and a copyright notice to your written materials, having contracts, having a lawyer, etc. --all send unmistakable signals that you know your rights and are serious about protecting your work.

 A Written ContractYes, you can protect an idea.
 While it's true that copyrights only protect expressions of ideas, and trademarks only protect logos and slogans that tell consumers the source of goods or services, and patents only protect processes and inventions, it's not true that ideas aren't protectible.